-I love Tim’s work, in particular, his environmental portraits and use of single source light.
-His images have won many awards, been in countless prestigious publications, and he was named Travel Photographer of the Year in 2013.
+I love Tim’s work, in particular, his environmental portraits and use of single-source light.
+His images have won many awards and been in countless prestigious publications, and he was named Travel Photographer of the Year in 2013.

-Our subjects would be the famed Kazakh golden eagle hunters—men who still practice the centuries old tradition of using eagles to hunt animals for their pelts, and who Tim has befriended over the last 10 years.
+Our subjects would be the famed Kazakh golden eagle hunters—men who still practice the centuries-old tradition of using eagles to hunt animals for their pelts and who Tim has befriended over the last ten years.

-Our first shoot was with Saylau, an elderly eagle hunter with a stately air, piercing eyes and an impressive goatee.
-Hi wife Sayna, was slight and reserved but very sweet.
-She sat with him for a while and then left him to sit alone with his striking 3-year old golden eagle.
+Our first shoot was with Saylau, an elderly eagle hunter with a stately air, piercing eyes, and an impressive goatee.
+His wife Sayna was slight and reserved but very sweet.
+She sat with him for a while and then left him to sit alone with his striking 3-year-old golden eagle.

 On Set with Timothy Allen